rabascoh/school-district-analysis/README.md

 ![School_Summary_Updated](https://github.com/rabascoh/school-district-analysis/blob/main/Resources/DataFrames_Updated/School_Summary_Updated.png)

 ### THS Performance Relative to Other Schools
-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+Replacing the THS ninth-grade math and reading scores did not have an impact in THS' overall ranking compared to other schools.
+THS remains in the top five schools at second place (*see details below*).

 **Original Top Schools**